6200lb LLSS Tractor Rules

 23. Engine must be manufacturer designed block for that make with factory appearing head for that tractor at the time of manufacture.
 No aluminum heads allowed.

-24. Diesel cubic inch limit is 470 with one turbo limited to 3″ on intake side, no enhancement ring.
+24. Diesel Engine- 470 Cubic Inches, 1 (3” intake charger) with slots or up to 3.4” intake charger with smooth bore.
+(NO forward facing MAF Grooves).
 Slotted charger allowed on single turbo tractors only.
 Diesel tractors under 360 cubic inches may run two 3″x 4″ turbos, no slots or enhancement ring.
 Alcohol cubic inch limit is 370 with one turbo limited to 3″ on intake side, no slots or enhancement ring.
 Naturally aspirated gas/diesel/propane engines may be up to 850 cubic inches.

 25. If turbo has MAF enhancement, or “slots”, these must be welded permanently for competition.